 A rattling sound from underneath your car

-If the pieces of ceramic inside your catalytic converter break up into smaller pieces, you may be able to hear them rattling around inside it when the engine is starting, running, or when your car hits a bump or a pothole.
+If the ceramic pieces inside your catalytic converter break up into smaller pieces, you may hear them rattling around inside it when the engine is starting, running, or when your car hits a bump or a pothole.

 A sulfurous, rotten egg smell from your exhaust

 During the combustion process inside your engine, the sulfur in your gasoline becomes smelly hydrogen sulfide gas after the fuel-air mixture is burned in the cylinders.
-Under normal conditions, when your catalytic converter is working properly, the hydrogen sulfide is converted into odorless sulfur dioxide.
+Under normal conditions, the hydrogen sulfide is converted into odorless sulfur dioxide when your catalytic converter works correctly.
 A bad catalytic converter will be unable to convert the hydrogen sulfide, so it will come out of your exhaust unprocessed, smelling like rotten eggs - a very objectionable odor.

 Your Check Engine light comes on

-The engine computer in your car is constantly monitoring the condition of all the emissions-related equipment in your vehicle.
-If the computer detects that your catalytic converter is not working properly, it will illuminate the Check Engine light on your dashboard.
-There will also be a trouble code indicated in the computer, which can be retrieved by a mechanic.
+The engine computer in your car constantly monitors the condition of all the emissions-related equipment in your vehicle.
+If the computer detects that your catalytic converter is not working correctly, it will illuminate the Check Engine light on your dashboard.
+A trouble code will also be indicated on the computer, which a mechanic can retrieve.
 This will help the mechanic track down the exact cause of the problem.

 You fail an emissions test